deshartman/AgentPay/README.md

 currently gets their user interface from and thus would serve the pay component as an asset.
 The Merchant server is used to set up configuration details for Pay, including the API Keys.

-The CALL_HANDLER_URL tells the Merchant server where to get Sync updates from, using the same Sync Service SID as for the server.
+The FUNCTIONS_URL tells the Merchant server where to get Sync updates from, using the same Sync Service SID as for the server.

 Note: Even though we still use API_Key and Secret, they are presented via the MErchant server and not directly in the Client code.
 Once a Pay Token service is created, this need is removed.